The epidemic of Opioid Overdose in the U.S.

 The opium trick for crying babies

-Mrs. Mary Hume-Griffith was the wife of Dr, Albert Hume-Griffith who was a British medical missionary, From 1900-1908 they worked and lived in Persia (Iran) and in the Turkish province of Mosul (in present-day northern Iraq).
+Mrs. Mary Hume-Griffith was the wife of Dr Albert Hume-Griffith, who was a British medical missionary.
+From 1900 to 1908 they worked and lived in Persia (Iran) and in the Turkish province of Mosul (in present-day northern Iraq).
 While her husband was working, she would spend a lot of time with the women who lived in the Andarun (women’s quarters).
-She found out that it was common practice to give crying babies a little bit of opium to suck on.
+She found out that it was common practice to give crying babies a little of opium to suck on.

 The Hague Convention on drug control

 The first global attempt to control the traffic in opium and related drugs like morphine, heroin, and cocaine occurred via the Hague Convention in 1912.
-It was signed by 42 nations.
-The agreement was on drugs which needed to be imported as they were necessary for medical or scientific purposes.
-The convention could not be implemented as the first World War broke out.
+42 nations signed it.
+The agreement was on drugs, which needed to be imported as they were necessary for medical or scientific purposes.
+They could not implement the convention as the first World War broke out.

 Happenings in the Dutch East Indies

-There was once an incident when 25.000 Chinese coolies who were working in the tin mines in Banka (an island lying east of Sumatra) went on strike as the Government forbade the importation of opium.
-Only after the ban was lifted the work started again.
+There was once an incident when 25.000 Chinese coolies who were working in the tin mines in Bangka (an island lying east of Sumatra) went on strike as the Government forbade the importation of opium.
+Only after the ban was lifted, the work started again.

 The opioid epidemic

-Up until modern times, we have witnessed the positive benefits and the negative problems with natural opium and its natural products.
-However, natural things cannot be patented and that is where synthetic (fully or partially) opioids come in.
+Until modern times, we have witnessed the positive benefits and the negative problems with natural opium and its natural products.
+However, natural things cannot be patented, and that is where synthetic (fully or partially) opioids come in.
 Big Pharma can patent synthetic opioids and make a very large profit.

 The dangers of an overdose

 It turns out that in America, one is more likely to die of an opioid overdose than from a car accident.
-The sad thing is that this can be linked to the huge marketing efforts of Big Pharma.
+The sad thing is that we can link this to the huge marketing efforts of Big Pharma.

 Another amazing thing is that life expectancy has declined in recent years and that is directly related to a spike in preventable death, like overdoses.
-One really should ask the question of how come we get our lives shortened while healthcare is so much better?
+One really should ask, how come we get our lives shortened while healthcare is so much better?

 This whole thing is not the fault of shady drug dealers, it is the licensed physicians who write these harmful prescriptions to their patients.
 Here comes more alarming data.
-From 2008 to 2012 doctors wrote more than 80 opioid prescriptions for every 100 Americans.
-While Big Pharma is filling their pockets, our health goes down the drain!
+From 2008 to 2012, doctors wrote over 80 opioid prescriptions for every 100 Americans.
+While Big Pharma is filling their pockets, our health is in decline.

-Last month a new study was published in JAMA Network Open.
+Last month they published a new study in JAMA Network Open.
 The researchers found that there is a direct link between the marketing of opioid products to the physicians and an increase of prescriptions which result in elevated mortality from overdoses.

 Between 2013 and 2015, 1 in 12 doctors received opioid-related marketing.
 Talking about your family doctor, some 20% received opioid marketing.
-Just recently, March 2019 a bad case has been discovered.
+Just recently, March 2019, a severe case has been discovered.
 Read it here.

 Medical healthcare has advanced a lot these last hundred years.
 Ailments which were impossible to heal in old times can now be healed.
 Many marvelous new operating procedures have been invented, so actually, all should be OK.
 Well, it is not OK.

-Behind the scenes, many unsavory deals have been made.
+Behind the scenes, they have made many unsavory deals.
 Big Pharma and the FDA go hand in hand.
-The FDA has approved and allowed certain medicines to go to market which have so many side effects that you might just recover from the original ailment to suffer numerous new ones.
+The FDA has approved and allowed certain medicines to go to market, which have so many side effects that you might just recover from the original ailment to suffer numerous new ones.

-This means you remain a life long client of medicine (just what Big Pharma wants).
-Natural healing methods using what Mother Earth offers us are not allowed, as it cannot be patented.
+This means you remain a lifelong client of medicine (just what Big Pharma wants).
+Natural healing methods using what Mother Earth offers us are not allowed, as they cannot patent it.
 We all would be a lot healthier changing our lifestyle and diet.

 Nature offers many plant-derived solutions for pain, lack of sleep, and many more ailments the modern human suffers from.
 One of them is CBD oil which I have used myself and also gave it to my dog.